xmengkinaxis/CPP/System Design Interview Checklist.md

   - Posts are pushed to all followers immediately.
   - ✅ Real-time updates.
   - ❌ Not scalable for celebrities with millions of followers.
+  - For celebrities' post, pull mode means high latency and waste resources for each user pulls once
 - **Pull (Fanout-on-Load)**
   - Posts are fetched when a user loads their feed.
   - ✅ Scales better for high-fanout users.